-Learning you have chronic kidney disease may bring some need to lifestyle changes.
-Setting goals for these changes help you make progress and form new, better habits for yourself.
-By setting SMART goals for 2018, you can be sure you achieve the changes you want to make and live a happier, healthier life, even with your CKD diagnosis!
+By setting SMART goals, you can be sure you achieve the changes you want to make and live a happier, healthier life, even with your CKD diagnosis!

 SMART is an acronym for an effective method of developing goals for your personal or professional life.
 People in business use SMART goals to reach their objectives in the same way you would use them to make changes for your health.